dreignier/playground-qZqn74B4/part5/statement.md

-Javascript is full of challenges.
+JavaScript is full of challenges.
 Using asynchronous code can help you with many of them.

 # Better performance